keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 2. ♉︎ Taurus = Congelation (crystalisation) --- Walter Asch
 3. ♊︎ ---
 4. ♋︎ Cancer = Solution --- Leni, the robot guide
-5. ♌︎ Leo = Digestion --- The Bomb, "a fireburst came roaring and sovereign, the sun was in..."
+5. ♌︎ Leo = Digestion --- The Bomb, "a fireburst came roaring and sovereign, the sun was in...".
+"STRUNG INTO THE APOLLONIAN DREAM.."
+(Blicero's rocket launch)
 6. ♍︎ = Distillation --- Tyrone Slothrop, a "double Virgo".
 "Rooms of old paralysis and evil distillery, of condensations and residues..."
 "In the rains of early Virgo..
 To brew tea.. from fennel, betony, Whitsun roses, sunflowers, mallow leaves"
 7. ♎︎ ---
 8. ♏︎ Scorpio = Separation --- Nora